Sounders wait out weather delay only to give up two own goals to FC Dallas

 Two was an unlucky number for the Sounders on Saturday.

-The Sounders waded through a two-hour weather delay to give up two own goals in a 2-1 loss to FC Dallas at Toyota Stadium.
+They waded through a two-hour weather delay to give up two own goals in a 2-1 loss to FC Dallas at Toyota Stadium.
 It’s the first time the Sounders have given up multiple own goals in a game.

+“You can’t gift teams goals,” Sounders coach Brian Schmetzer said via audio provided by MLS.
+“Stop giving away soft goals, and we’ll give ourselves a chance.”

-Kickoff was pushed back due to thunderstorms in the Dallas metro area.
-It was still raining during parts of the opening half, but the field wasn’t described as slick or sloppy, according to players.
+Kickoff was pushed back because of thunderstorms in the Dallas metro area.
+It was still raining during parts of the opening half, but the field wasn’t described by the players as slick or sloppy.

-In the 33rd minute, Sounders defender Xavier Arreaga jumped into the air to clear a Ryan Hollingshead header, instead flicking the ball into the Sounders goal with his own header.
+In the 33rd minute, Sounders defender Xavier Arreaga jumped into the air to clear a Ryan Hollingshead header, but instead flicked the ball into the Sounders goal with his own header.

 Saturday was Arreaga’s first MLS start.
 The Ecuadorian, who arrived in Seattle on May 23, replaced Kim Kee-hee, who’s out with a left knee sprain suffered in the loss at Kansas City last week.

 Dallas’ second score was off a set piece.
-Midfielder Michael Barrios sent a cross into the box in the 39th minute that, when Sounders left back Brad Smith went to deflect, booted into the goal past keeper Stefan Frei.
+Midfielder Michael Barrios sent a cross into the box in the 39th minute that, when Sounders left back Brad Smith went to deflect, scooted into the goal past keeper Stefan Frei.

 Dallas took a 2-0 lead into the break.